nikitavoloboev/data/books/books.md

 - [My Favourite Book Recommendations by catonmat](https://catonmat.net/archive?q=books)
 - [Hacker News Books](https://hackernewsbooks.com/) - Dozens of book recommendations delivered straight to your inbox.

+## Notes

+- With Audible plans, you can do easy exchanges.
+Don’t love a book?
+Swap it for free, anytime.

 ## Links

 - [Awesome books](https://github.com/learn-anything/books#readme)